 What can I expect on my first agency nurse shift?

-What is the most challenging part of being an agency nurse?
+What is the most challenging part of an agency nurse job?

-Agency nurse work can feel drastically different to a permanent nurse job.
+An agency nurse job can feel drastically different to a permanent nurse job.
 Moving between different wards and trusts means that you’re always having to learn new unit layouts, understand a variety of systems and integrate with already established teams.
 However, the things that make an agency nurse job challenging are also the things that can give you the greatest job satisfaction.

-What is the most rewarding part of being an agency nurse?
+What is the most rewarding part of an agency nurse job?

-Working as an agency nurse means that you’re providing care where help is needed the most.
+Working in an agency nurse job means that you’re providing care where help is needed the most.
 Every shift gives you the opportunity to make a difference.
 Alongside this, you’ll be gaining valuable experience across a number of environments and you’ll be developing your knowledge every single day.

 How much do agency nurses get paid?

 Agency nurses can enjoy salaries that are higher than average, based on the premise that agency work is less reliable than full time, permanent work - so agency nurses are offered a premium on their wages.
 Agency nurse pay rates vary according to specialism (such as RGN, ITU nurse, A&E Nurse and so on) and by location.
 Pay rates can range between £20 an hour and £37 pounds an hour, depending on factors like region, level of experience and day of the week, like weekends and bank holidays.